thenikso/advent-of-code-2024-roc/README.md

 Had to redo part 1 because I got a infinite loop in recursion and I didn't want to debug it.

+## Day 10

+Really useful to get type annotation on the editor when hovering a variable.